cspui/vehicle-density-estimation-for-traffic-prediction/README.md

 ## 📙 About
 - Detect vehicle object using a trained YOLOv4 model.
 - Estimates the density of the traffic given a image or video.
-- Application that can be hosted and used remotely.
+- Application can be hosted and used remotely.
-- Able to scale greatly with good performance using Google Colab powerful resources.
+- Great scalability and performance with the help of Google Colab powerful resources.

 **Google Colab link**: https://colab.research.google.com/drive/1orMfA9sJtbQDDMwW2ZLjQfIY2Vt2hPBq?usp=sharing